dkharazi/DataMining-Income/README.txt

-README

-Note:
-The code should take between 5-10 minutes to compile.
-Please be patient during code compilation.

 Where to put input data (income dataset):
 After opening the provided R code, the user should change the directory or the input data, which can be done by modifying the “read_csv” command on line 19.
 If the user changed the input data from a .csv format, he or she should change it back in order for the command to function properly.
 Additionally, the user should ensure the the “ggplot” and “read” packages are installed properly, in order to open read the input data properly.